GSA-TTS/FAC/docs/bpmn-workflow-models/README.md

  - To facilitate conversations and decisions regarding the design and development of single audit workflow by making workflow and process logic explicit
  - To bootstrap software development by helping developers outline and understand relationships among objects and information in the workflow.

-## To edit or deploy a model
+## To edit a model
- - Download the the xml as a .txt file
+1. Open the `.bpmn` file in a BPMN modeling tool. ([bpmn.io](https://bpmn.io/) works in your web browser, and there are plenty of other BPMN modeling tools to choose from.)
- - Upload to a BPMN modeling tool.
-These models were created in [bpmn.io](https://bpmn.io/) and [Camunda](https://camunda.com/), but there are plenty of other tools you could use.
+1. Make a pull-request with your changes

 ## Model inventory